otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 - something went wrong <%= icon_tag :frown %>

-#### Why are there fewer decisions on the portal tahn on the webpage of the Ministry?
+#### Why are there fewer decisions on the portal than on the webpage of the Ministry?

 It can be usually explained as technical difficulties, hence the fact that some of the decisions cannot be downloaded despite repeated efforts.
 Some of the decisions were, on the other hand, published more than once with the same ECLI, or some of their identificators is missing and therefore they cannot be found in our database.